pranav-ap/blog/content/posts/statistics-and-probability-theory-fundamentals.md

 description: ""
 ---

-**Statistics** is concerned with the collection, analysis and presentation of data. **Probability theory** is a mathematical framework for quantifying uncertainty.
-It is used widely in game theory and artificial intelligence.
+Probability and statistics are two sides of the same coin.
+You cannot study one without the other. **Probability theory** is a mathematical framework for quantifying uncertainty, while **statistics** is concerned with the collection, analysis and presentation of data.
+They are widely in game theory and artificial intelligence.

 # Table of Contents

+- Statistics
 	- Population and Samples
 	- Statistical Distribution
 	- Central Limit Theorem
+	- Maximum Likelihood Estimation
+- Probability Theory
 	- Random Experiment
 	- Types of Events
 	- Probability of an Event
 	- Conditional Probability
-- Random Variables
-- Probability Mass Function
-- Probability Density Function
 	- Sum and Product Rules
 	- Total Probability Theorem
 	- Independence
 	- Bayes Theorem
+	- Random Variables
+	- Probability Mass Function
+	- Probability Density Function
+	- Expectation of a function
-- Expectation, Variance and Standard Deviation of a Random Variable
+	- Variance of a function
+	- Total Expectation Theorem
+	- Cumulative Distribution Function
+	- Covariance

 # Population and Samples